sedostheatre/sedos.co.uk/input/shows/2020-zoom-your-own-improv.md

 RedirectFrom:
   - whatson/simprov.htm
 ---
-**Following their stirling efforts over the past few months, the Banana Hut Gang are taking a break from performing for a little bit.**
+**Following their stirling efforts during lockdown, the Banana Hut Gang are taking a break from performing for a little bit.**

 If you don't know how you'll cope without them, all their Zoom and some of their 'before-times' shows can be seen on their [YouTube channel](https://sedos.co.uk/events/[https://www.youtube.com/%E2%80%8Bchannel/%E2%80%8BUC2gp5U6JvDumjMpCSqntSdA%5D(https://www.youtube.com/channel/UC2gp5U6JvDumjMpCSqntSdA)).